ruppinlab/run-kallisto-SRA/README.md

 This pipeline downloads and processes raw FASTQ files into TPM values from SRA using kallisto and tximport.

-This pipeline is currently processing data from *Distinct Immune Cell Populations Define Response to Anti-PD-1 Monotherapy and Anti-PD-1/Anti-CTLA-4 Combined Therapy*, *Genomic correlates of response to CTLA-4 blockade in metastatic melanoma* and *Genomic and Transcriptomic Features of Response to Anti-PD-1 Therapy in Metastatic Melanoma*.
+This pipeline is currently processing data from *Distinct Immune Cell Populations Define Response to Anti-PD-1 Monotherapy and Anti-PD-1/Anti-CTLA-4 Combined Therapy* (Gide2019), *Genomic and Transcriptomic Features of Response to Anti-PD-1 Therapy in Metastatic Melanoma.* (Hugo2016)  and *Tumor and Microenvironment Evolution during Immunotherapy with Nivolumab.* (Riaz2017).

 ## Usage